arclabs561/subsume/README.md

 ## Why "subsume"?

-The name **subsume** comes from the logical relationship that box embeddings model: when box A contains box B, we say that A **subsumes** B. This term originates from logic and philosophy, where "subsumption" means to include or absorb something into a more general category or concept.
+The name **subsume** is the precise mathematical and logical term for the containment relationship that box embeddings model.
+In formal logic and automated reasoning, **subsumption** means that one statement is more general than another and covers all cases that the more specific statement would cover.

+### Mathematical Definition

+When box A contains box B (geometrically: B ⊆ A), we say that **A subsumes B**:

+\[
+\text{Box A subsumes Box B} \iff B \subseteq A \iff P(B|A) = 1
+\]

+### Logical Relationships

 In box embeddings:
 - **Subsumption** = containment relationship (A ⊇ B means A subsumes B)
 - **Entailment** = if premise subsumes hypothesis, then premise entails hypothesis
-- **Hierarchical relationships** = parent concepts subsume child concepts
+- **Hierarchical relationships** = parent concepts subsume child concepts (hyponym-hypernym relationships)

+### Example

-For example, if "animal" is represented by a box that contains the box for "dog", then "animal" subsumes "dog" — the more general concept contains the more specific one.
+If "animal" is represented by a box that contains the box for "dog", then "animal" subsumes "dog" — the more general concept contains the more specific one.
+This directly models the logical subsumption relationship used in automated theorem proving and knowledge representation.

+### Mathematical Foundations

+For detailed mathematical formulations, see [`docs/MATHEMATICAL_FOUNDATIONS.md`](docs/MATHEMATICAL_FOUNDATIONS.md), which covers:
+- Volume calculation methods (hard, soft, Gumbel-box with Bessel approximation)
+- Containment and overlap probability formulas
+- Gumbel-Softmax framework and local identifiability solutions
+- Theoretical guarantees (expressiveness, closure properties, idempotency)
+- Training dynamics and optimization considerations

 ## Overview